Kuda Lumping: Symbolism

 Henry Spiller suggests that Kuda Lumping represents spiritual power and masculine virility, which is "wild and uncontrolled ... yet ultimately a good thing".
 Max Richter notes that the erratic movements of the "feminized" dancers may "draw on ideas about the subordinate 'irrational' female", while the slower, more deliberate movements of the shaman "may be seen as masculine and potent".
 However, he considers this secondary to the conflicts of science versus magic, and good versus bad.
 He also notes that it serves as a way for young boys to release energy in a non-violent manner.
 These, of course, are the interpretations of Western academics and do not reflect the views and intentions of the native dancers.

 Reception

 Kuda Lumping is widely popular.
 But, individual observer opinions vary.
 Some view it as being related to the evil spirit, while others see it as being a good influence.
 A shift in meaning, from a mainly spiritual ritual to entertainment, has been noted.

 Kuda Lumping has been used as the basis for a dangdut song of the same name.

+In August 2025, three men pleaded guilty in the Syariah Court in Batu Pahat, Johor, Malaysia, for charges under Section 3 of the Syariah Criminal Offences Enactment of Johor 1997 of incorrect acts of worship (syirik) after a video of the men performing Kuda Kepang went viral.
+The Johor Mufti later added that the dance can be preserved due to its cultural heritage but it cannot compromise on Islamic principles.